 The advent of supermarkets and the loss of independent bakeries led to the demise of Grantham gingerbread.
-Happily there has been a recent resurgence in popularity and it is now again available in local stores.
-However, if you are unlikely to find yourself in the vicinity you can make your own Grantham gingerbread by following this recipe:
+Happily, there has been a recent resurgence in its popularity and it is now again available in local stores.
+However, if you are unlikely to find yourself in the vicinity of Grantham you can make your own Grantham gingerbread by following this recipe.

 Grantham Gingerbread Recipe

 - 100 grams of butter or margarine

 - 250 grams of self-raising flour

 - Preheat the oven to 150 degrees centigrade (300˚F or 140˚C for a fan oven).

 - Prepare 2–3 baking sheets either by greasing or lining with a non-stick liner.

 - Beat the fat and sugar together and then gradually beat in the egg.
 Adding a teaspoon of the flour with each addition of egg will prevent the mixture from curdling.
 Due to the high sugar content the mixture will not cream but will be a crumble.